 Definition: An anti-anxiety drug.

 Conditions: Placement is everything to score this whopper of a word: Building on one letter, use all seven letters on your rack for a 50-point bingo, with Q and S on triple word score squares and Z on a double letter score space.

 Definition: A romantic or quixotic idea or action.

-Conditions: In 2007, Michael Cresta used an already-played R and all seven of his tiles across two triple word score squares to earn the most points ever on a single turn, which aided in a second record for the full-time carpenter: the highest-ever individual game score (830 points).
+Conditions: In 2006, Michael Cresta used an already-played R and all seven of his tiles across two triple word score squares to earn the North American record for most points ever on a single turn, which aided in a second North American record for the full-time carpenter: the highest-ever individual game score (830 points).

 Definition: A small pickle, made from an immature cucumber.